 Help us learn more about these fish, their population, and where they spawn!

-Become a citizen scientist!
-So where do these mysterious fish go?
+Where do these mysterious fish go?
 In which tributaries of the Connecticut River can we find them and which streams do they prefer to spawn in?

 This is one of CRC’s newest project; volunteers can join us and walk rivers and streams to document sea lamprey nests and help fishery biologists capture sea lamprey at dam sites and truck them above impassable dams to otherwise off-limits habitats.
 Monitors throughout the watershed are surveying selected streams and rivers in July looking for the presence of sea lamprey in the water by finding their nests.